GitishSandhu0/Note_on_tips/README.md

 - `Window.h` - Header file for the `Window` class that manages the notes window.
 - `Window.cpp` - Implementation of the `Window` class, including window creation, message processing, and keyboard hook.
-- `mainWindow.cpp` - Entry point of the application, where the `Window` class is instantiated and the main loop is run.
+- `mainWindow.cpp` - Entry point of the application, where the `Window` class is instantiated, and the main loop is run.

 ## Class Overview